Mobile learning, or mLearning, is not just for students or the mobile workforce. It serves everyone under all learning circumstances.

 Problem It Faced: The company wanted to train its drivers on DOT regulations and company policy.
 It also wanted to make training location-specific.

-Solution It Received: FirstFleet chose ProProfs LMS and using the tool, it could develop training, assign it to drivers, and track progress and completion.
+Solution It Received: FirstFleet chose ProProfs Training Maker and using the tool, it could develop training, assign it to drivers, and track progress and completion.

 Initially, FirstFleet started with only a few subjects.
 After discovering how easy it was to create training programs, it expanded to over 100 different topics.
 The best part was it was not just ‘generic’ training but specific to the company’s needs.